raphaelleroffo/raphaelleroffo.github.io/_posts/2021-11-16-intro-tutorial4.md

 <img src="../../../../docs/assets/images/S4-19.png" width="700">

-By default, QGIS has a assigned random colours to each point.
+By default, QGIS has assigned random colours to each point.
 You can also choose a specific colour ramp from the many available by clicking on the `Color Ramp` dropdown arrow.
 Because we are using categorical variables here, we prefer to avoid using a sequential palette which would imply some form of order among the values (there is no order here, they're just three different values).

 <img src="../../../../docs/assets/images/S4-20.png" width="700">